CarlWright/NGerlguten/doc/pdf.md

 ## restore_state/1

-    This restore the graphics state off the graphics state stack.
+    This restores the graphics state off the graphics state stack.

 ## rotate/2